paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 ...
 escrow_info.expected_amount = amount;
 Escrow::pack(escrow_info, &mut escrow_account.data.borrow_mut())?;
-let (pda, _nonce) = Pubkey::find_program_address(&[b"escrow"], program_id);
+let (pda, _bump_seed) = Pubkey::find_program_address(&[b"escrow"], program_id);
 ```

 We create a PDA by passing in an array of seeds and the `program_id` into the `find_program_address` function.
-We get back a new `pda` and `nonce` (you can ignore the nonce for now) with a 1/(2^255) chance the function fails ([2^255 is a BIG number](https://youtu.be/S9JGmA5_unY)).
+We get back a new `pda` and `bump_seed` (we won't need the bump seed in Alice's tx) with a 1/(2^255) chance the function fails ([2^255 is a BIG number](https://youtu.be/S9JGmA5_unY)).
 In our case the seeds can be static.
 There are cases such as in the [Associated Token Account program](https://github.com/solana-labs/solana-program-library/blob/596700b6b100902cde33db0f65ca123a6333fa58/associated-token-account/program/src/lib.rs#L24) where they aren't (cause different users should own different associated token accounts).
 We just need `1` PDA that can own `N` temporary token accounts for different escrows occuring at any and possibly the same point in time.

 Ok, but what _is_ a PDA?
 Normally, Solana key pairs use the [`ed25519`](http://ed25519.cr.yp.to/) standard.
 This means normal public keys lie on the `ed25519` elliptic curve.
-PDAs are public keys that are derived from the `program_id` and the seeds as well as _having been pushed off the curve by the nonce_.
+PDAs are public keys that are derived from the `program_id` and the seeds as well as _having been pushed off the curve by the bump seed_.
 Hence,

 > Program Derived Addresses do not lie on the `ed25519` curve and therefore have no private key associated with them.